lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 **Interacting with the images** begins with just hovering the mouse over the image and noting the RA, Dec, and pixel value appear at the bottom.
 Use the magnifying glass icons in the upper left corner to zoom in and out; click and drag the image to pan.
 Above the magnifying glass, use the back and forth arrows to navigate between HDU (header data units) 1, 2, and 3: the image, mask, and variance data.
-Click either on one of the green boxes (representing the central coordinats of another image in the table), or on another row in the table, to display a different image.
+Click either on one of the green boxes (representing the central coordinates of another image in the table), or on another row in the table, to display a different image.
 At upper right, click on "img-tbl" to get ride of the xy plot and show the images and the table side-by-side.

 .. figure:: /_static/portal_ImageQuery_sidebyside_DP02.png